-This report provides a snapshot of rental housing affordability and the availability of affordable rental housing units in Louisiana statewide and regionally using the U.S. Census Bureau's 2018 American Community Survey (ACS) 1-Year public use microdata sample (PUMS).
+This report provides a snapshot of rental housing affordability and the availability of affordable rental housing units in Louisiana statewide and regionally using the U.S. Census Bureau's 2019 American Community Survey (ACS) 1-Year public use microdata sample (PUMS).

-- Each region is anchored by a Metropolitan Statistical Area (MSA) or Micropolitan Statistical Area (μSA): Alexandria Area, Baton Rouge Area, Hammond Area, Houma-Thibodaux Area, Lafayette Area, Lake Charles Area, Monroe Area, New Orleans-Metairie-Hammond Area, Opelousas Area, Ruston Area, Shreveport-Bossier City Area. - This report is consistent with the U.S. Department of Housing and Urban Development (HUD) methodology for calculating area median income (AMI), household size-adjusted income, and bedroom size-adjusted rent. - Cost burden is measured as the household's reported rent costs as a percentage of total reported household income to determine whether a household was 1) not cost burdened, 2) cost burdened (paying more than 30 percent of household income on rent), or 3) extremely cost burdened (paying more than 50 percent of household income on rent). - For Louisiana as a whole, there are 281,055 cost burdened households or 47% of all rental households.
-Of these cost burdened households almost 52% are extremely cost burdened. - Cost burdened households are found at all income levels but are concentrated in the extremely low income (ELI), very low income (VLI), and low income categories (LI). - New Orleans-Metairie-Hammond Area has the absolute largest number of cost burden renters.
-The Shreveport-Bossier City Area has similar or higher percentages of cost burdened renter households; over 80% of extremely low and very low income rental households are cost burdened in the Shreveport-Bossier City area.
-In nine of the studies areas at least 10% of moderate income rental households are cost burdened. - We report not only the number of units affordable at various levels of income, but also the number of units that are available for households at these income levels (not rented by a higher-income household). - The state as a whole has a shortage of 46,229 affordable units at the ELI threshold and 37,152 affordable units at the VLI level, with the majority of these units in the Baton Rouge, Lafayette, New Orleans-Metairie-Hammond Area, and Shreveport-Bossier City Areas. - The Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have only about half of the needed affordable units for ELI rental households. - The state as a whole has a shortage of 102,089 affordable and available units at the ELI threshold, 117,845 affordable and available units at the VLI level, with the majority of these units in the Baton Rouge, Lafayette, New Orleans-Metairie-Hammond Area, and Shreveport-Bossier City Areas. - Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have the smallest number of units affordable and available per 100 renter households for ELI renters, though no area has more than 56 units per 100.
+- Each region is anchored by a Metropolitan Statistical Area (MSA) or Micropolitan Statistical Area (μSA): Alexandria Area, Baton Rouge Area, Hammond Area, Houma-Thibodaux Area, Lafayette Area, Lake Charles Area, Monroe Area, New Orleans-Metairie-Hammond Area, Opelousas Area, Ruston Area, Shreveport-Bossier City Area. - This report is consistent with the U.S. Department of Housing and Urban Development (HUD) methodology for calculating area median income (AMI), household size-adjusted income, and bedroom size-adjusted rent. - Cost burden is measured as the household's reported rent costs as a percentage of total reported household income to determine whether a household was 1) not cost burdened, 2) cost burdened (paying more than 30 percent of household income on rent), or 3) extremely cost burdened (paying more than 50 percent of household income on rent). - For Louisiana as a whole, there are 249,558 cost burdened households or 43% of all rental households.
+Of these cost burdened households almost 46% are extremely cost burdened. - Cost burdened households are found at all income levels but are concentrated in the extremely low income (ELI), very low income (VLI), and low income categories (LI). - New Orleans-Metairie-Hammond Area has the absolute largest number of cost burden renters.
+The Shreveport-Bossier City Area and the Baton Rouge Area have similar percentages of cost burdened renter households.
+The highest percentage is in the Hammond Area (46.4%). - A large majority of extremely low- and very low-income renter households (those earning 50 percent or less of AMI) are cost burdened or extremely cost burdened in the state and every study region, ranging from 56 percent in the Ruston Area to 84 percent in the Opelousas Area. - We report not only the number of units affordable at various levels of income, but also the number of units that are available for households at these income levels (not rented by a higher-income household). - The state as a whole has a shortage of 48,730 affordable units at the ELI threshold and 8,659 affordable units at the VLI level, with the majority of these units in the Baton Rouge, Lafayette, New Orleans-Metairie-Hammond Area, and Shreveport-Bossier City Areas. - The Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have less than two-thirds of the needed affordable units for ELI rental households. - The state as a whole has a shortage of 107,768 affordable and available units at the ELI threshold, 97,121 affordable and available units at the VLI level, with the majority of these units in the Baton Rouge, Lafayette, New Orleans-Metairie-Hammond Area, and Shreveport-Bossier City Areas. - Baton Rouge, Hammond, and Opelousas Areas have the smallest number of units affordable and available per 100 renter households at or below 30 percent AMI (extremely low income), though no area has more than 56 units per 100.